garrettrayj/auto-reload/README.md

 <img src="https://github.com/garrettrayj/auto-reload/raw/master/AutoReload/Assets.xcassets/AppPanel3.imageset/get.started.3@3x.png" height="300" width="300" alt="Auto Reload Thumbnail" />

 Auto Reload is a Safari extension for automatically refreshing windows with recurring timers.
-The primary focus is to provide said functionality with as few "add-on" side effects as possible.
+The main focus is providing said functionality with as few "add-on" side effects as possible.
 There is no javascript, the interface is all native controls, and no additional permissions are required.
 The extension ships in a basic Mac app with setup instructions.
 The app is purely a wrapper and does not communicate with the extension.

 Installation